-Health plans are facing additional challenges to effective member engagement in plan governance due to the COVID-19 pandemic, and its associated physical distancing protocols.
+Health plans are facing additional challenges to effective member engagement in plan governance due to the COVID-19 public health emergency, and its associated physical distancing protocols.
 However, the current environment also presents opportunities to re-examine meeting structures, implement creative engagement strategies, and recruit new members.
 Over the past five months, ICCoP participants shared challenges and promising practices for engaging members in plan governance.

 This panel discussion offers promising practices that emerged from the ICCoP and elsewhere for staying connected to member advisors and supporting their continued involvement during COVID-19.
 By the end of this discussion, attendees should be able to: